supervisely-ecosystem/import-wizard-docs/converter_docs/volumes/supervisely.md

 - 📄 `meta.json` file
 - 📄 `key_id_map.json` file (optional)
 - 📁 `dataset_name` folders, each named with the dataset name and containing:
-  - 📁 `volume` folder, contains source volume files in [NRRD file-format](https://teem.sourceforge.net/nrrd/index.html), for example `CTChest.nrrd`
+  - 📁 `volume` folder, contains source volume files in <a href="https://teem.sourceforge.net/nrrd/index.html" target="_blank">NRRD file-format</a>, for example `CTChest.nrrd`
   - 📁 `ann` - folder, with annotations for volumes. (named as volume + `.json`) for example `CTChest.nrrd.json`
   - 📁 `mask` optional folder, created automatically while downloading project.
-    - 📁 folders, named according to volume (`CTChest.nrrd`), which contains an additional data files with geometries for annotation objects of class type `Mask3D` stored in [NRRD file format](https://teem.sourceforge.net/nrrd/index.html), named with hex hash code of objects from key_id_map.
+    - 📁 folders, named according to volume (`CTChest.nrrd`), which contains an additional data files with geometries for annotation objects of class type `Mask3D` stored in <a href="https://teem.sourceforge.net/nrrd/index.html" target="_blank">NRRD file format</a>, named with hex hash code of objects from key_id_map.
 For example: `daff638a423a4bcfa34eb12e42243a87.nrrd`
   - 📁 `interpolation` ℹ️ optional folder, created automatically while downloading project.
-    - 📁 folders, named according to volume (`CTChest.nrrd`), which contains an additional data files in [STL file format](<https://en.wikipedia.org/wiki/STL_(file_format)>), named with hex hash code of objects from key_id_map.
+    - 📁 folders, named according to volume (`CTChest.nrrd`), which contains an additional data files in <a href="<https://en.wikipedia.org/wiki/STL_(file_format" target="_blank">STL file format</a>>), named with hex hash code of objects from key_id_map.
 For example: `24a56a26ed784e648d3dd6c5186b46ca.stl`

 ℹ️ - It is recommended to upload 3D objects as Mask3D and not to use STL.
 But if you already have a prepared STL file, all STL interpolations will be automatically converter to a Mask3D object during project upload.